These drugs disrupt the way cancer cells grow and divide, but they also affect normal cells.

 If you feel sick, take small sips of fluids and eat small amounts often.
 If you continue to feel sick, or if you vomit more than once in 24 hours, contact the hospital as soon as possible.
 They will give you advice and may change the anti-sickness drug to one that works better for you.

 You may get a sore mouth or mouth ulcers.
 This can make you more likely to get a mouth infection.
 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

 If your mouth is sore:

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - avoid alcohol, tobacco, and foods that irritate your mouth.

-This side effect may happen during treatment or in the first few days after treatment.
-It may be worse in cold temperatures.
-Avoid cold drinks and ice cubes during treatment and for a few days after.
-It might also help to wrap up warm and cover your nose and mouth in cold weather.
+This symptom may be worse in cold temperatures.
+Try to avoid cold drinks and ice cubes during treatment and for a few days afterwards.
+It might also help to wear warm clothing and cover your nose and mouth in cold weather.

-If you have this side effect, it is important to let your doctor know.
-They may give your oxaliplatin infusion over a longer time (four to six hours) in future cycles, which reduces the chance of it happening again.
+It is important to tell your doctor if you have this side effect.
+They may give you your infusion over a longer period of time (for example over 4 to 6 hours) in future cycles.
+This will reduce the chance of a laryngeal spasm happening again.